-The DBT shall employ a Diversity and Inclusion Consultant familiar with the Disadvantaged Business Enterprise (DBE) Community in the area to specifically communicate employment opportunities, consulting opportunities, and materials supply opportunities.
+The DBT shall employ a Diversity and Inclusion Consultant familiar with the Disadvantaged Business Enterprise (DBE) Community in the area to specifically communicate employment opportunities including on the job training opportunities, consulting opportunities, contracting opportunities and materials supply opportunities.
 This consultant should have experience with the DBE program and dealing with DBE eligibility and certification issues.
-The consultant should develop innovative and aggressive strategies to attract and retain a diverse pool of vendors, consultants and suppliers for the project's procurement opportunities, and to recruit potential DBEs eligible for certification.
-The DBT shall report outreach progress and results at least quarterly.
+The consultant should develop innovative and aggressive strategies to attract and retain a diverse pool of vendors, consultants, contractors and suppliers for the project's procurement opportunities, and to recruit potential DBEs eligible for certification.
+The DBT shall report outreach progress and results at least monthly.
+The Diversity and Inclusion Consultant shall track and report all DBEs recruited or solicited for each procurement opportunity issued by the DBT with DBE/SBE participation goals.
 The Diversity and Inclusion Consultant are to coordinate their outreach activities with ODOT's staff and/or consultants.
+The Diversity and Inclusion Consultant shall be qualified to perform both outreach and assist the DBT with overall compliance monitoring/reporting for both the DBE and EEO Program administration for the DBT.
+They shall have management responsibility for implementing, managing and reporting on achievement of the DBE Goals, reviewing and communicating subcontracting opportunities, designing and implementing business development and supportive services activities for all tiers, ensuring compliance with the nondiscrimination provisions and the affirmative action and equal employment opportunity provisions.